ibm-cloud-docs/containers/cs_troubleshoot_storage.md

     </tr>
     <tr>
       <td><code>Unable to find the exact ItemPriceIds(type|size|iops) for the specified storage</code> </br></br><code>Failed to place storage order with the storage provider</code></td>
-      <td>The storage size and IOPS that you specified in your PVC are not supported by the storage type that you chose and the configuration that is pre-defined by your storage class. </td>
+      <td>The storage size and IOPS that you specified in your PVC are not supported by the storage type that you chose and cannot be used with the specified storage class. </td>
       <td>Review [Deciding on the file storage configuration](/docs/containers?topic=containers-file_storage#file_predefined_storageclass) and [Deciding on the block storage configuration](/docs/containers?topic=containers-block_storage#block_predefined_storageclass) to find supported storage sizes and IOPS for the storage class that you want to use.
 Correct the size and IOPS, and recreate the PVC. </td>
     </tr>
     <tr>